DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Monk Changes.md

 ## Stunning Strike

 Starting at 5th level, you can interfere with the flow of qi in an opponent's body.
-When you hit another creature with a monk weapon or unarmed strike, you can spend 1 qi point to attempt a stunning strike.
+Once per turn, when you hit another creature with a monk weapon or unarmed strike, you can spend 1 qi point to attempt a stunning strike.
 The target must succeed on a Constitution saving throw or be stunned until the start of your next turn.
 Upon a failure, the target's speed is halved and the next attack made against them is done so with advantage.

 ## Purity of Body